Subscribe to Our Newsletter

 The Provider Program emphasizes the involvement of peers and family members as faculty in provider-staff training.
 The teaching team consists of five people:

-Few teaching programs employ peers in this kind of sustained training effort in which they are paid to participate on a teaching team as they present a 2-session course or a 1-session seminar.
+Few teaching programs employ peers in this kind of sustained training effort in which they are paid to participate on a teaching team as they present a 15-hour course or a 4-hour seminar.
 The program reflects a new knowledge base — the “lived experiences” of people coping with a mental illness or caring for someone who lives with a mental illness.
 Including this deeply personal perspective creates an appreciable difference in the program’s content.
 It adds a means of teaching the emotional aspects and practical consequences of these illnesses.

 Become a Provider Teacher!
 State Training: CLICK HERE